Pad\'e Approximant Neural Networks for Enhanced Electric Motor Fault Diagnosis Using Vibration and Acoustic Data: Methods

 By adopting summation as the pooling operator, we can model the self-organized operational layer using a convolutional framework.
 The output of a generative neuron can simply be expressed as follows:

 Thus, the formulation can be implemented using $P$ 1D convolution operations.
 When $P = 1$, it simplifies to the conventional 1D convolution.
-Self-ONNs are super set of CNNs ($P=1$), and generative neurons in Self-ONNs enable the modeling of more complex nonlinearities.
-However, using higher-order powers of the input can introduce numerical instability outside a stable computational range; therefore, neuron outputs are typically constrained by bounded activation functions.
-Since Taylor series approximations are most accurate near the expansion point, the output of generative neurons is typically constrained by the \texttt{tanh} activation function to model the nonlinear mapping around the origin.
-However, the \texttt{tanh} function saturates, which can lead to the vanishing gradient problem during BP, hindering effective training.
+Self-ONNs are super set of CNNs ($P = 1$), and generative neurons in Self-ONNs enable the modeling of more complex nonlinearities.
+However, using higher-order powers $\big(\mathbf{y}_{i}^{(l-1)}\big)^{p}$ can introduce numerical instability outside a stable computational range; therefore, $\tilde{\mathbf{x}}_{i k}^{(l)}$ is typically constrained by bounded activation functions.
+Since Taylor series approximations are most accurate near the expansion point, the output of generative neurons is typically constrained by the $\tanh$ activation function to model the nonlinear mapping around the origin.
+However, the $\tanh$ function saturates, which can lead to the vanishing gradient problem during BP, hindering effective training.
 To address these challenges, a new neuron model, Padé Approximant Neurons (PAONs), inspired by Padé approximants, has recently been proposed \citep{Pade}.

 The Padé approximation offers a powerful means of representing transcendental functions by expressing them as a ratio of two polynomials of specified degrees.
 It finds extensive application in fields such as control theory, where it is particularly useful for approximating time-delay elements in feedback control systems.
 An asymptotic expansion, such as a Taylor series, can often be significantly accelerated or even transformed from divergent to convergent by reformulating it as a Padé approximant \citep{george1975essentials}.